 Finally, the study emphasizes the importance of enhancing student personal development as a key component of talent cultivation.
 Developing students' self-education is essential for preparing them for personal and professional success.
 This includes improving learning processing skills through workshops on time management and critical thinking.
 Motivational strategies, such as recognition programs for student achievements, can encourage students to strive for academic excellence.
-Encouraging active participation in research projects and co-curricular activities also fosters leadership skills and a sense of responsibility among students.
+Encouraging active participation in research projects and co-curricular activities also enhances leadership skills and responsibility among students.

-Integrating personal development into the educational curriculum can profoundly enhance students' learning experiences and aspirations.
-This integration fosters a holistic approach that acknowledges the multifaceted nature of student growth, encompassing academic, emotional, and social dimensions.
-By implementing a coordinated strategy that combines various elements, universities can effectively support personal development, ensuring that students are well-equipped to thrive in their future careers.
-Such an approach recognizes that education extends beyond mere content delivery; it involves nurturing the skills, competencies, and emotional intelligence necessary for success in a rapidly changing world.
+Ultimately, integrating personal development into the educational curriculum can significantly enhance students' learning experiences and aspirations.
+By implementing a coordinated approach that combines various strategies, universities can effectively support students' personal growth, ensuring they are well-equipped to thrive in their future careers.